 People who use cell phones, credit cards, websites, store coupons, and medical devices leave a trail of data that is often harnessed by third parties, sometimes without consumers' knowledge.

-Every day, in the course of using cell phones, credit cards, search engines, websites, and medical devices, we leave digital "footprints."
-Aggregated and analyzed, these data flows, which occur with and without our knowledge, have the potential to paint a detailed health profile of individuals, as well as to describe whole communities based on location, health conditions, or other factors.
+Every day, in the course of using cell phones, credit cards, search engines, websites, and medical devices, we leave digital footprints.
+Aggregated and analyzed, these data flows, which occur with and without our knowledge, have the potential to paint a detailed health profile of us, as well as to describe whole communities based on location, health conditions, or other factors.

 Among the issues discussed:

 - Most people are unaware that they are leaving their personal data behind and that some of this information is not protected by HIPAA.
 Data brokers are able to build dossiers on people to sell to marketers, while consumers lack recourse to obtain or correct their information.

 - Clinical researchers, health plans, and others use the information to enhance individuals' health as well as to benefit public health.
 Larger and speedier clinical trials are made possible by the quantity of data available.